visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/microstrategy.md

     </Zoom>
   </div>

-* In **MicroStrategy Web Administrator > Default Properties**, Enable the Windows Authentication and make it default and uncheck all the other login mode and change the '‘Trusted Authentication Providers' to Custom SSO
+* In **MicroStrategy Web Administrator > Default Properties**, Enable the Windows Authentication and make it default and un-check all the other login mode and change the '‘Trusted Authentication Providers' to Custom SSO

 <div style={{textAlign: 'center'}}>
   <Zoom>